Romania national football team: 1990 World Cup

 With an increasing trend for big clubs in Italy and Spain buying up the best foreign talent, Romania's squad was entirely domestic-based.
-Midfielder Ilie Dumitrescu, striker Florin Răducioiu and genius playmaker Gheorghe Hagi, were in the squad.
-After world champions Argentina were stunned by Cameroon in the tournament's opening match, Romania did their chances no harm with a convincing win over the Soviet Union at the San Nicola in Bari, with Marius Lăcătuș scoring in each half.
+Midfielder Ilie Dumitrescu, striker Florin Răducioiu and playmaker Gheorghe Hagi, were in the squad.
+After world champions Argentina were stunned by Cameroon in the tournament's opening match, Romania had a convincing win over the Soviet Union at the San Nicola in Bari, with Marius Lăcătuș scoring in each half.
 The result was all the more impressive given the absence of Hagi.
-There was controversy, however, as Lăcătus' second was a penalty given for a handball by Vagiz Khidiatullin that television replays clearly showed to be some way outside the penalty area.
+There was controversy, however, as Lăcătus' second was a penalty given for a handball by Vagiz Khidiatullin that television replays showed to be some way outside the penalty area.

 Romania lost to Cameroon next; cult hero Roger Milla, aged 38, came on as a substitute for Emmanuel Maboang Kessack and scored twice before Gavril Balint pulled one back.
 Romania needed a point in their last match against improving Argentina at the San Paolo in Naples; Pedro Monzón gave Argentina the lead after an hour, but Balint quickly equalized and Romania held on to reach the second round.

 Against Jack Charlton's Republic of Ireland side in Genoa, Romania did not have the quality to break down a defensive opposition.
 Daniel Timofte was the only player to miss in the penalty shoot-out – his kick saved by Packie Bonner – and Romania were out.